 Democracy Restoration Act

-The bill has been introduced in the 112th Congress by Representative John Conyers, Jr. (D-MI) and Sen. Ben Cardin (D-MD).
+The DRA is included in Subtitle E of H.R.1, the omnibus democracy reform bill which passed the House on March 8, 2019.
+The DRA was introduced as a standalone bill, most recently in the 114th Congress by Representative John Conyers, Jr. (D-MI) and Sen. Ben Cardin (D-MD).

 - DRA Factsheet

 - Legal analysis of the constitutionality of the DRA

 - Groups and Individuals who support the DRA

 Currently, 34 states continue to disenfranchise people after release from prison.
 For a state-by-state guide on felony disenfranchisement laws around the country, view our map here.
 Restoring the Right to Vote, a comprehensive policy proposal, is here.
 To view all publications related to voting after criminal convictions, click here.

 - Read a post at the American Constitution Society Blog by Nicole Austin-Hillery on the importance of the DRA.